SLEEPING WITH CONTACT LENSES IN

 What happens if I fall asleep with my lenses in?

 We get asked this question all the time.
 Thing is, there is no single answer: everyone is unique, and so are our eyes.
 But there are still a few general rules we can all follow…

 Relax!
 As their name suggests, continuous lenses are designed to be worn all the time – even while you sleep.
 They’re made from a more porous material that allows enough oxygen to reach the cornea, and are usually available in two-week or monthly versions.

 So if you’re the kind of person that likes to get stuck into a good TV program or book while you’re in bed, and sometimes find yourself drifting off…continuous lenses are what your dreams are made of!

 What happens if I doze off and I’m not wearing continuous lenses?

 It depends how long you snooze for.
-An hour or so on the train home, or a well-timed ‘power nap’ shouldn’t cause any unwanted affects.
-But falling asleep with your lenses in over night?
+An hour or so on the train home, or a well-timed ‘power nap’ shouldn’t cause any unwanted effects.
+But falling asleep with your lenses in overnight?
 Hydrogel-silicone lenses allow more oxygen to the cornea, so your eyes probably won’t be too sore.
 But if you wear hydrogel lenses, you’re eyes will most likely be red and burning when you wake up, and you may even damage your cornea.